- Neurofibromatosis is a genetic condition characterised by the growth of benign tumours.

-Neurofibromatosis is a relatively common genetic condition.
-The signs and symptoms differ from person to person, depending on the subtype.
-Neurofibromatosis is not yet curable, but it’s a manageable condition and many people with the condition lead normal lives.
+- Neurofibromatosis is not curable, but is manageable and many people with the condition lead normal lives.

 What is neurofibromatosis?

-Neurofibromatosis is characterised by the growth of neurofibromas.
-These are a type of tumour that is usually benign, or non-cancerous, although occasionally they can be cancerous.
+Neurofibromatosis is a genetic condition characterised by the growth of neurofibromas.
+These are a type of tumour that is usually benign, or non-cancerous, although in rare cases they can be cancerous.
 These neurofibromas can form wherever there are nerve cells in the body.

 Half of all people affected by neurofibromatosis have inherited it from a parent who has the condition, while others will be the first person in their family to have it.

-Neurofibromatosis can't be cured, but any symptoms that arise can be treated and/or managed.
-Regular medical attention may be required throughout childhood and into adulthood, particularly if tumours become cancerous, though this is rare.
+Neurofibromatosis can't be cured, but any symptoms that arise can be treated or managed.
+Regular medical attention may be required throughout childhood and into adulthood, particularly if tumours become cancerous, although this is rare.

-NF Australia and the Children's Tumour Foundation of Australia provides care and support people with NF and their families.
+The Children's Tumour Foundation provides care and support for people with NF and their families.

-Visit our genetic disorders guide to learn more about genes, types of genetic disorders and where to go for help and more information.
+Check out this guide to genetic disorders for more about genes, types of genetic disorder and where to go for help and more information.